 UW Oshkosh is required by the Fair Labor Standards Act to provide “reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express the milk.”
 UW Oshkosh is also required to provide “a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.”
 The Gender Equity Council has a list of lactation spaces on campus that are currently available to employees and students.
 This list is often updated; if you notice any issues with current lactation spaces, or if you are in need of additional space, please contact the Gender Equity Council.
 Discrimination or retaliation against lactating parents is a violation of federal law.

 See this Fact Sheet for more information about your rights.
-You can also contact the ,Office of Equal Opportunity, Equity & Affirmative Action office for guidance.
 Employee health insurance providers are required by the Affordable Care Act to cover the cost of a breast pump and lactation support services.
 The Birthing Center at Aurora Medical Center in Oshkosh includes certified lactation consultant support services.
 The Breastfeeding Alliance of Northeast Wisconsin also has a list of lactation resources in the Fox Valley.
 The UW Oshkosh Children’s Learning and Care Center is a breastfeeding-friendly childcare provider.
 The center has a lactation room on-site and the staff in the infant rooms work with nursing parents to cater to their baby’s individual needs.